 In life, the only thing we can truly control is our intent; everything else is just circumstance.
 By changing our intent to be happy and grateful for what we have, we slowly heal from the scars that our previous shortfalls may have caused.

-How gratitude affects your health is up to you.
+How gratitude and kindness affects your health is up to you.
 However, even if it is only to avoid the feelings of “lacking,” it is reason enough to give it a try.

 Now that we know why gratitude is essential, wouldn’t it be nice to have some pointers to get you started on your journey?